Flexiblefabric/Tien-Len/README.md

                         [--personality aggressive|defensive|balanced|random] \
                         [--lookahead]
 ```
+After installation the same game can be started with the `tien-len-cli` command.

 The optional `--ai` flag selects the AI difficulty (default is `Normal`).
 Use `--personality` to choose how boldly opponents play and `--lookahead`